Jump to Recipe

 Keep unused frosting covered with plastic wrap or in an airtight container, as it crusts when exposed to air.

-6 cups of frosting are enough for a 4 layer 6" chocolate cake or a 2 layer 9" cake.
 You can scale this recipe to make more or less as you please.
 Store leftovers in an airtight container in the refrigerator for up to 2 weeks or in the freezer for 3 months.

 This makes a thick consistency frosting, add more milk or cream 1 T at a time if you would like it thinner.